gbdfxilhn/SelfAssessment/Skills/Programming.md

   - identifier 🖐 used
   - variable 🖐 used
   - constant 🖐 used
-  - scalar 👂 heard
+  - scalar 🖐 used
-  - literal 🎓 known
+  - literal 🖐 used
   - expression 🖐 used
   - heap 👂 heard
   - function 🖐 used